 While this does contain some very good anti-aging ingredients, the choice of jar packaging means they won't remain stable once this eye cream is opened.
 Please see More Info for details on why jar packaging is a problem.

 This eye cream contains several types of seaweed, all of which have water-binding properties for skin.
-That's nice and the formula itself is suitable for dry skin around the eyes or elsewhere, but the truth is you don't need a separate product labeled an eye cream to take care of the eye area.
-See More Info to find out why a separate eye cream isn’t a necessary part of a skin-care routine.
+That's nice and the formula itself is suitable for dry skin around the eyes or elsewhere, but the truth is, a separate product labeled an eye cream to take care of the eye area isn't a necessity (See More Info to find out why).

 While this product also contains peptides and antioxidants, none of them, including the seaweed and algae, will remain stable thanks to the jar packaging.
 Once these kinds of ingredients are exposed to air they begin to break down and lose their effectiveness.